MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -ConfigurationName

-Specifies the session configuration that is used for the interactive session.
+Specifies the session configuration that's used for the interactive session.

 Enter a configuration name or the fully qualified resource URI for a session configuration.
 If you specify only the configuration name, the following schema URI is prepended: